hackatbrown/docker-starter/1-images.md

 to list all current running Docker processes.
 You should see Postgres in the list.
 We will go over more use cases of this command, but keep it in mind!

-Next, let's move on to creating your own Dockerfile to create a container for your own application!
+Next, let's move on to creating your own Dockerfile to create am image for your own application!